ryusangwon/ryusangwon.github.io/_pages/about.md

                   <br>Worked with Prof. <a href="https://www.yunsukim.me/">Yunsu Kim</a>
 - Ajou University
   - B.S. in Software and Computer Engineering
-  - micro major in Artifical Intelligence
+  - Micro Major in Artifical Intelligence

 Research Experiences
 ------